CARO-ERATOSTHENES-CoE/ATARRI-Virtual-Training-BSC-Dust-Modelling-Forecasting/README.md

 These training materials were developed within the **ATmospheric and solAR Research and Innovation in the Eastern Mediterranean (ATARRI)** project by the **Barcelona Supercomputing Center (BSC)**.

 We gratefully acknowledge all trainers, contributors, and participants who supported the ATARRI Virtual Training Series.
+ATARRI project has received funding from the European Union’s Horizon Europe Twinning Call (HORIZON-WIDERA-2023-ACCESS-02) under the grant agreement No 101160258.

 ## Project Website